barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

 `ViewportQuad` has an `undefined` bounding volume so we'll want to treat it separately.
 Details TBA.

 Other ideas:
+* Use temporal coherence: speculatively use the frustum partitioning from the previous frame, while computing near/far for the current frame.
+If the near/far for the current frame is way different, recompute.
+* Can we quickly bin primitives into frustums?
 * Can we partition the frustums to minimize translucent/expensive primitives that intersect multiple frustums?
 What do we do with large primitives like sensors?
-* Can we use temporal coherence?
-For example, use the partitioning from the previous frame?
-* Can we quickly bin primitives into frustums?
 * When zoomed-in ground level with terrain, lots of tiles will overlap the first and second frustum.
 How can we improve performance?
 * Down the road, can we exploit the parallelism of each each frustum and build each command queue separately.